-All fourteen contractors exceeded the 40% Targeted Worker Goal (from economically disadvantaged areas), twelve contractors exceeded the 20% Apprentice Worker Goal, and the 10% Disadvantaged Worker Goal.
+Thirteen contractors exceeded the 40% Targeted Worker Goal (from economically disadvantaged areas), 11 contractors exceeded the 20% Apprentice Worker Goal (individuals starting a career in construction), and 11 contractors exceeded the 10% Disadvantaged Worker Goal.

 Overall (aggregate), PLA/CCP program-wide attainment of the three workforce goals has been met and exceeded due to a collaborative effort between Metro, the Building Trade Unions, and contractors.
-Since the inception of the program in 2012, thirty-five completed construction contracts have been subject to the PLA/CCP.
+Since the program inception in 2012, 38 completed construction contracts have been subject to the PLA/CCP.

-The following tables represent the active construction projects as of the June 2024 quarterly reporting period.
+The following tables represent the active construction projects as of the March 2025 quarterly reporting period.